Program Title – Electrical Engineering Technology

 Semester 6

-This course is a continuation of the prerequisite course – CM5032 Technical Report I. During the winter semester, students complete all further development and present the project in an oral presentation and in a written presentation before the given deadline.
+This course is a continuation of the prerequisite course CM5032 Technical Report I. During the winter semester, students complete all further development and present the project in an oral presentation and in a written presentation before the given deadline.
 The project must be presented in accordance with required industrial or engineering standards.

 This course will introduce the student to the installation, setup, troubleshooting and special instructions in programmable logic controllers.
 Advanced topics such as alternate languages and HMIs are covered.

-This course is designed to provide Electrical Engineering Technology students with a background in Process Control Systems and the tools necessary to analyse, design, interpret and modify open and closed loop control systems using analogue techniques.
+This course is designed to provide Electrical Engineering Technology students with a background in Process Control Systems and the tools necessary to analyze, design, interpret and modify open and closed loop control systems using analogue techniques.
 The design and implementation of well-tuned and stable controllers will be developed through an investigation of the following topics: systems, signals, transfer functions, first-order systems, second-order systems, and continuous time controllers (P, PI, PD, PID).
 Term projects will revolve around real control systems including DC motor speed and position controllers as well as heating systems.
 The projects will proceed in parallel with the in-class theory.

 This course is a continuation of Protection and Control I that will focus on protective relaying and applications as applied to industry and power utilities.
 Protective relay elements, trip logic and relay programming and testing will be the primary focus.